misiektoja/instagram_monitor/docs/configuration.md

 instagram_monitor --import-browser-session --browser firefox --browser-profile "default-release"
 ```

+On Linux, Firefox profiles installed natively, through Snap or through Flatpak are discovered automatically.
 You can adjust the default Firefox cookie directory permanently via `FIREFOX_*_COOKIE` configuration options.
+The advanced `--cookie-file` option covers any other layout.

 <a id="which-browsers-are-supported"></a>
 #### Which browsers are supported